Record Keeping and Communication in Managing Incapacity vs Misconduct

 Defamation by Ex-Employees – Key Lessons for Employers

-In South Africa’s evolving labour landscape, the line between freedom of expression and reputational harm is becoming increasingly significant - particularly when workplace disputes spill onto social media.
-Defamation,- READ MORE
+Defamation by ex-employees is an increasing concern in South Africa’s evolving labour landscape.
+The line between freedom of expression and reputational harm is becoming more significant, especially when workplace- READ MORE

 Sick Leave and Sincerity: Why Honesty Matters During Sick Leave